qdrant/landing_page/qdrant-landing/content/articles/sayt.md

 The Rust version consistently outperforms the Python version and offers a semantic search even on few-character queries.
 If the prefix cache is hit (as in the "ring" measurement), the semantic search can even get more than ten times faster than the Python version.
 The general speed-up is due to both the relatively lower overhead of Rust + Actix Web compared to Python + FastAPI (even if that already performs admirably), as well as using ONNX Runtime instead of SentenceTransformers for the embedding.
 The prefix cache gives the Rust version a real boost by doing a semantic search without doing any embedding work.

+As an aside, while the millisecond differences shown here may mean relatively little for our users, whose latency will be dominated by the network in between, when typing, every millisecond more or less can make a difference in user perception.
+Also search-as-you-type generates between three and five times as much load as a plain search, so the service will experience more traffic.
+Less time per request means being able to handle more of them.

 Mission accomplished!
 But wait, there's more!

 ### Prioritizing Exact Matches and Headings